 There are other alternatives too though.
 If you’re trading in an existing vehicle, the value of that vehicle can count toward your down payment.
 Selling your car privately and bringing the cash as a down payment is another option.

-At Birchwood Credit Solutions, we provide in-house financing, meaning we lend our own money.
+At Birchwood Credit, we provide in-house financing, meaning we lend our own money.
 This allows us to provide you with better monthly rates, repayment terms and even help with your down payment if needed.

 Why lenders ask for a down payment